 • Author and speaker with over 10 million books sold • founder of the Arizona Center for Integrative Medicine •

-I lived in Lebanon from 1955–1957.
+-I lived in Lebanon from 1955–1957.
 My father, then in the CIA, had been an interrogator in Korea, so I stayed out of his way.
 I’d sneak off and rent motorcycles when I was 13, and explore the countryside around Beirut.
 Lebanon has many ancient ruins and I developed a life-long interest in ancient cultures.
-Next, we lived in Morocco for 2 years.
+Next, we lived in Morocco for 2 years - an incredible experience.

 My first wife, Kathleen, and her daughter Hope and I moved to northern California in 1985.
 The marriage didn’t last, but Hope and I adopted each other when she turned 21.
 I continued silk-screening until the chemicals poisoned me.

 In 1990 I rented a room near Glastonbury, UK, spent a month visiting Megalithic and Neolithic sites and crop circle formations.
-I rented a plane and found some new ones.
+I rented a plane and spotted some new crop circles.
 Then drove a camper from the Netherlands through Europe to Yugoslavia, where it expired.
-Bad time to be in Yugoslavia, but the American Embassy thankfully got me a plane ticket out.
+It was a bad time to be in Yugoslavia, but the American Embassy thankfully got me a plane ticket out.

 In 1993 I went to Egypt for the first time and was hooked.
+Although I didn't realize it at the time, my life's direction had suddenly changed.
 Two years later I published a little book of pictures that one could point at to communicate – like hieroglyphs – The Wordless Travel Book.

 Portrait of Jonathan Meader